WordPress/gutenberg/packages/components/src/progress-bar/README.md

 }
 ```

-You can also make it controlled by passing a `value` (from 0 to 100) representing the progress:
+You can also make it determinate by passing a `value` (from 0 to 100) representing the progress:

 ```jsx
 import { ProgressBar } from '@wordpress/components';